Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Conclusions

-The Schechter function-like energy function model is considered and is fit to the measurements using the non-repeating FRBs from CHIME/FRB Catalog 1.
-The fit values of parameters are summarized in \reftb{tab:bestfit}.
-We do not find significant difference between using the constant $\dm_\host$ model and the lognormal $\dm_\host$ models (i.e. the Zhang20 and Mo22 models).
+The Schechter-function-like energy function model is considered and fitted to the measurements using the non-repeating FRBs from the CHIME/FRB Catalog 1.
+We do not find a significant difference between using the constant $\dm_\host$ model and the two lognormal $\dm_\host$ models (i.e., the Mo22 model and the Zhang20 model).

-We also estimate the FRB volumetric rate according to the best-fit energy distribution function and compare the trend of redshift evolution with the star formation-rate density and the stellar-mass density.
-We find that, with the lognormal $\dm_\host$ model, the estimation uncertainties increase.
-The trend of redshift evolution is consistent with the stellar-mass density for both the constant $\dm_\host$ model and the lognormal $\dm_\host$ models.
-However, since the lognormal distributed $\dm_\host$ model increases the measurement errors, the inference of FRBs tracking the stellar-mass density is nonetheless undermined.
-The measurement can be further improved in the future by using a larger FRB catalog and/or a deeper galaxy survey catalogue.
+We also estimate the FRB volumetric rates according to the best-fit energy distribution function and compare the trends of redshift evolution with the star formation rate density and the stellar-mass density.
+We find that with the lognormal $\dm_\host$ models, the uncertainties increase.
+The trend of redshift evolution is consistent with the stellar-mass density for the constant $\dm_\host$ model and the lognormal $\dm_\host$ models.
+However, since the lognormal-distributed $\dm_\host$ model increases the measurement errors, the inference of FRBs tracking the stellar-mass density is nonetheless undermined.
+The measurement can be further improved in the future by using a larger FRB catalog and/or a deeper galaxy survey catalog.